Understand and use the Journeys visualizations

 • Analyze by a single segment

-Start and end sessions are also defined the same for all Journeys visualizations, and do not allow cohort generation from dropped off users.
+Start and end sessions are also defined the same for all Journeys visualizations, and don't allow cohort generation from dropped off users.
 This is because the start and end times don't always represent true events.
 For example, let's say a user logs in and then goes inactive after 30 minutes.
-By default, Amplitude will generate a start session event after the user logs in and an end session event for when the user went inactive.
+By default, Amplitude generates a start session event after the user logs in and an end session event for when the user went inactive.
 Read more about how Amplitude tracks sessions here

 Finally, in any Journeys visualization, you can remove an event, expand an event by property, filter by sequences that include the event and property pair, or create a cohort from an event.
 Just click the event and select the option you want from the menu that appears.